lugondev/spam-evm/README.md

 ### Spam Network (Default)

-The default command sends multiple transactions from each wallet to stress test the network.
+The default command sends multiple transactions from each wallet to stress test the network using:
+- Transaction batching for improved throughput
+- Parallel nonce management to prevent conflicts
+- Mempool monitoring and throttling
+- Dynamic batch retries with configurable timeouts
+- Load balancing across multiple RPC endpoints

 ### Faucet Transfer